 Farm Mechanization increases labor productivity as the same output can be raised by the lesser number of laborers.
-Application of farm machines has relieved the agricultural laborers much of the heavy work such as land reclamation, plowing, digging and carrying of soil.
+The application of farm machines has relieved the agricultural laborers much of the heavy work such as land reclamation, plowing, digging, and carrying of soil.

 You may also like the Hydroponic Tomato Farming, Nutrient Solution, Yield.

 The mechanization of agriculture helps to derive an increased volume of economic surplus which not induces the farmers to develop their agricultural farm but also helps towards industrial development and infrastructural development in a country.